Important media information

 Explained in more detail on the main Venice Commission webpage, the Council of Europe’s European Commission for Democracy through Law is known as the Venice Commission, because it holds four plenary sessions per year in Venice: March, June, October and December.

 It is the Council of Europe's advisory body on constitutional matters, made up of internationally recognized constitutional law and other legal experts, who act independently of their countries of origin.
-More information about the member here.
+More information about the members here.

 Since 1990, Venice Commission membership has grown and developed, today stretching well beyond Europe.
 In addition to all 47 Council of Europe member states, it includes representatives of 15 other countries: Algeria, Brazil, Canada, Chile, Costa Rica, Israel, Kazakhstan, the Republic of Korea, Kosovo*, Kyrgyzstan, Morocco, Mexico, Peru, Tunisia and the U.S.A.
 Argentina, Japan, the Holy See and Uruguay are observers.
 More information here.

 Legal opinions that make a difference

 The Venice Commission is best known for its opinions on constitutional and legislative drafts and laws of its member states, analyzing whether they are in line with international and European standards of constitutional law, including the principle of checks and balances in government.
 These opinions provide practical legal guidance to its member states in reforming legislation and practices and bringing them in line with the key principles of democracy, rule of law and human rights – the three pillars of the Council of Europe.

 Who can request an opinion?